dc-srap

 Domain model

-SRAP has a simple domain model which enumerates the key entities and describes in generic terms how they are related.
+SRAP’s domain model includes these entities and how they are related.

-There is a basic bibliographic description for the scholarly work.
-Where appropriate, with SRAP one can define metadata elements that represent a serial or monographic resource in which the scholarly work is contained.
-There are also related descriptions of persons and organizations that can provide additional detail.
+The model can be used for stand-alone documents, like books, theses, technical reports, and for documents that are contained within larger publications, such as journal articles and book chapters.
+There is a required bibliographic description of the scholarly work.
+Where appropriate, one can encode metadata elements that represent a serial or monographic resource in which the scholarly work is contained.
+Persons, organizations, and grants are also resources that may be needed to describe the scholarly work.

 The following term prefixes are used in this document and in the TAP document: